×

 This atypical development of the pancreas, called pancreas divisum, leads to inefficient drainage of the organ.

-Diagnosis and treatment
+Diagnosis and Treatment

-Pancreas divisum may often show up during a CT scan of the abdomen being done for another, totally unrelated, condition.
+Pancreas divisum may often show up during a CT scan of the abdomen being done for another, totally unrelated condition.
+If the patient is reporting symptoms, additional tests may be required.

 • Endoscopic ultrasound: This produces ultrasound images of the pancreas on a screen that can help detect inflammation in the pancreas.